Mitigating gain calibration errors from EoR observations with SKA1-Low AA*: Simulations

 \subsubsection{Imaging}

 The synthesised maps were generated from the simulated visibilities from the \textsc{21cmE2E} pipeline using \textsc{WSCLEAN} \cite{Offringa_2014_wsclean}.
 The visibilities were gridded, and each sub-band was imaged independently.
 We stack each sub-band along the frequency axis, making an image cube ($\theta_x, \theta_y, \nu$).
 We apply Gaussian tapering and W-projection to produce naturally weighted dirty images of 4$^\circ$ FoV with a pixel size of $15\times15$\, arcsec.
-In figure~\ref{fig_2:gain_err_sig_image_comp}, we show one such slice of the image cube of the observed \HI\ signal maps via SKA-Low simulations.
+Figure~\ref{fig_2:gain_err_sig_image_comp} shows a 3$^\circ$x3$^\circ$ slice of \HI\ map and point source subtracted residual map with 1\% at 144.25 MHz.
 Although we simulate 4$^\circ$ sky areas around the zenith for all the components of the sky signal, we perform the power spectrum estimation using only 3$^\circ$ from the phase-centre, corresponding to SKA-low's anticipated primary beam \cite{ska_low_braun_2019}.
-The maximum and minimum $k_{\perp}$ corresponding to image size and PSF are 0.036 Mpc$^{-1}$ to 0.63 Mpc$^{-1}$.
-We find that the effect of PSF starts dominating around $k_{\perp}$ $\sim$ 0.4 Mpc$^{-1}$.
-Out of the spherically averaged $k$-modes probable by our observations 0.05 $\leq$ k $\leq$ 1.57 Mpc$^{-1}$, we focus on large scales of cosmological interest and perform power spectrum analysis for 0.05 $\leq$ k $\leq$ 0.5 Mpc$^{-1}$.
+The effect of PSF starts dominating around $k_{\perp}$ $\sim$ 0.38 Mpc$^{-1}$.
+Out of the spherically averaged $k$-modes available by our observations 0.05 $\leq$ k $\leq$ 1.57 Mpc$^{-1}$, we focus on large scales of cosmological interest and perform power spectrum analysis for 0.05 $\leq$ k $\leq$ 0.5 Mpc$^{-1}$.